krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 they do the other things in this essay.

 I'm not trying to be snarky.
 How do you think I found the material for this document?
 I'm not making this stuff up.
 I looked at people who *improved* and summarized their patterns.
+I asked them to contribute to this document.
 By copying their patterns, you can become like them and start learning faster.

 # The one weird trick that helps you take exams 200% better: